CybDis/TTGO-T-HIGrow/README.md

 Go to the [WIKI](https://github.com/pesor/TTGO-T-HIGrow/wiki), there you will find a comprehensive toturial to help you implement this card.

+## Disclaimer

+The project is forked from @pesor - who did a great work.

+**Primary modifications are:**

+- Updates in MQTT messages to reflect latest Home Assistant changes
+- (Optional) Water Level Sensor
+- New Casing (3D print stl files) supporting larger LiPo battery
+- Original Casing (3D print stl files)
+- Some Bugfixing and optimizations

 ## Support my work ...
 **...with caffeine?**